Plumbing, Management, Operations, Business Tips, Productivity

 If you’d like to learn more about how ServiceTitan can help your plumbing business become more efficient and grow revenue through improved customer relationships, schedule a call today.

-What Exactly is a Plumbing CRM?
-And How Do Companies Manage Customer Interactions without One?
+What is a Plumbing CRM?
+And How Do Plumbing Companies Manage Without One?

-But it’s not unusual for the plumbers we work with to be a bit perplexed about what that means in practice.
-To illustrate the sorts of things that CRM software tools can make easier, we’ll first take a quick look at how plumbers tend to manage customer relationships without a CRM.
+However, it’s not unusual for the plumbers we work with to be a bit perplexed about what that means in practice.
+To illustrate the processes that CRM software tools can make easier, we’ll first take a quick look at how plumbers tend to manage customer relationships without a CRM.

-Generally speaking, plumbing contractors who don’t use a CRM don’t have a customer relationship management system, so much as a loosely connected collection of tools that they use to attract, win, and manage jobs and accounts — which is sometimes overseen by an accounts manager.
+Generally speaking, plumbing contractors who don’t use a CRM don’t have a customer relationship management system, so much as a loosely connected collection of tools that they use to attract, win, and manage jobs and accounts.

-Each step in the process introduces opportunities for error:
+Each step in the traditional process introduces opportunities for error:

 • A forgotten detail